Alcohol vs Drug Addiction: Key Differences in Treatment

 Key Takeaways

-- Over 18 million Americans struggle with alcohol addiction
+• Nearly 28 million Americans struggle with alcohol use disorder

-- Substance abuse is a complex health challenge
+• Substance misuse is a complex health challenge

-Alcohol addiction is a chronic disease.
+Alcohol this condition is a chronic disease.
 It makes it hard for people to control their drinking, even when it hurts them.
 Key signs include:

 Drug dependence is about compulsive drug seeking and use.
 It’s driven by changes in the brain’s reward system.
 Key features include: